scikit-optimize/scikit-optimize/README.rst

     res = gp_minimize(f, [(-2.0, 2.0)])

-For more control over the optimization loop you can use the ``skopt.Optimizer``
+For more control over the optimization loop you can use the ``ProcessOptimizer.Optimizer``
 class:

 .. code:: python

-    from skopt import Optimizer
+    from ProcessOptimizer import Optimizer

     opt = Optimizer([(-2.0, 2.0)])